Best Kayak Fishing Rods for the Money (2023 Guide)

 Weight

 Good kayak fishing rods are usually under 2 pounds.
-Depending on the power, the line can be 1-12 lb for lighter rods and 20-100 lb for medium-heavy power to heavy ones.
+Depending on the rod power, the line can be 1-12 lb for lighter rods and 20-100 lb for medium-heavy power to heavy ones.
 You can use additional weights if you want to try bottom fishing techniques.

 Power

 When selecting a rod’s power, you must consider your target species.
 Light or ultralight rods are best for panfish; medium power is suitable for medium-sized fish, and heavy power rods are used for catching trophy fish.
-Generally, it would help to have a durable with medium light to medium power for best results.
+Generally, it would help to have a durable rod with medium light to medium power for best results.

 Action